covidgraph/covidgraph.github.io/README.md

 # 1. Case data

+**Note: The description below only covers part of the graph (Johns Hopkins case data + UN population data).
+More description and docs will follow!**

 A knowledge graph that integrates case numbers reported by John Hopkins University and population data from the UN.
 Work in progress, looking for more datasources, PR welcome!